 David Lawrence works to understand the biochemical processes of the cell by studying them as they happen in the cell as opposed to studying them in vitro.
 He currently focuses on applying his discoveries to cancer detection and treatment and, to a more limited extent, inflammatory diseases.
 Lawrence is a Fred Eshelman Distinguished Professor of Medicinal Chemistry and holds joint appointments in the Department of Chemistry and the Department of Pharmacology and is a member of the UNC Lineberger Comprehensive Cancer Center.
 Before joining the School in 2007, Lawrence spent eleven years as a professor of biochemistry at the Albert Einstein College of Medicine at Yeshiva University in New York.
 Before that, he was at the State University of New York at Buffalo for ten years.

-The Lawrence research program is multifaceted, encompassing the fields of organic and peptide synthesis, photochemistry, enzymology, molecular and cell biology, and microscopy.
-This research team is engaged in the synthesis, characterization, and cell-based application of light-responsive agents (inhibitors, sensors, activators, proteins, and gene expression system), which are designed to manipulate and probe the biochemical pathways that control cell behavior.
+The Lawrence research program encompasses the fields of organic and peptide synthesis, photochemistry, enzymology, molecular and cell biology, and microscopy.
+Across these fields, the Lawrence lab conducts the synthesis, characterization and cell-based application of light-responsive agents (inhibitors, sensors, activators, proteins and gene expression system), which are designed to manipulate and probe the biochemical pathways that control cell behavior.
 Disease states under investigation include cancer, disorders of metabolism, and inflammatory diseases.

 Research Director: Professor Robert V. Stevens

 1982 to 1985, NIH Postdoctoral Fellow in Bio-Organic Chemistry, The Rockefeller University